diommsantos/Gx64Sync/README.md

 - Logitech Updater software is known to use the same default port (9100).

 # Acknowledgments
-Gx64Sync is powered by and would not be possible without the amazing open sourse projects:
+Gx64Sync is powered by and would not be possible without the amazing open source projects:
 - [ret-sync](https://github.com/bootleg/ret-sync) (provided huge inspiration and innumerous code examples for this project)
 - [asio](https://think-async.com/Asio/asio-1.30.2/doc/)
 - [glaze](https://github.com/stephenberry/glaze)